bbowen1036/shop-app/NOTES.md

   allows to install and set linear gradient color with ease requires colors prop with at least 2 colors
   ex: colors={["#ffedff", "#ffe3ff"]}
+  this is a component so dimensions need to be set relative to screen